aurpine/grocery-ql/README.md

-# grocery-ql
+# GroceryQL

-A GraphQL API endpoint for a grocery app
+A GraphQL API endpoint for a grocery app.
+Connects to AWS DynamoDB.